 Jung, aptly nicknamed the “Korean Zombie,” attacked Moicano’s legs, floored the surging Brazilian, and worked a rear-naked choke attempt, all before stamping out his man on the ground from dominant position.
 The quick succession came instinctively to Jung, who with ease transitioned between the multifaceted nature of mixed martial arts, on the feet and the mat.

 “That’s what I’ve been practicing,” Jung shared after the fight to correspondent Michael Bisping.
 When the former UFC champion asked who the victorious featherweight wanted to meet next, Jung was game as always.

 “It doesn’t matter—anybody Sean Selby matches, I’m good to go.”

 With the destructive performance, Jung brought back to life his days as featherweight contender and championship hopeful.

 “One-hundred percent, that’s his goal,” Jung’s coach Eddie Cha said via The Athletic.
 “That’s what he’s always wanted.”

 “He’s got unbelievable timing.
 There’s some things that you just can’t teach, and I think he’s got that,” Cha expanded on his fighter’s performance.

-Eight years now since his UFC debut, it is easy to imagine the sour feeling Jung’s had watching Jose Aldo dethroned.
-Especially stuck in South Korea with mandated military service an unlucky break against Aldo for the championship belt back at UFC 163 in 2013.
+Eight years now since his UFC debut, it is easy to imagine the sour feeling Jung’s had after his failed attempt championship belt back at UFC 163 and watching Jose Aldo be dethroned.
+Especially stuck in South Korea with mandated military service.

 Worse were the feelings following the the buzzer-beater Yair Rodriguez hit him with in his previous fight.
 Jung was a single second away from gaining a decision from the ringside judges before Rodriguez delivered a knockout never before seen.
 The shot left Jung in a pile of human protoplasm—unconscious, victory stolen from him.